A Guide for Reflection During Marriage Decision Making

 Marriage is designed to be an earthly representation of the relationship between Christ and the Church.
 Anyone wishing to enter into the covenant relationship of marriage should be willing to become conformed into the image of Christ.

-Meditate on the “mind of Christ” in regard to relationships. – Philippians 2
+Meditate on the “mind of Christ” regarding relationships. – Philippians 2

 1. I have no unconfessed sin in my life.